txpipe/assets-api-starter-kit/README.md

 <img src="assets/console-features.png" alt="db-sync features">

-Go into the feature detail and copy the value of the `Connecting string` field.
+Go into the feature detail and copy the value of the `Connection string` field.

 <img src="assets/db-sync-settings.png" alt="db-sync settings">